 WinCross lets you create profiles of settings that can be used for future jobs with similar settings.
 WinCross will always maintain a set of default settings that can be used by selecting Default as your Active profile.
 This collection of default settings will always remain the same and cannot be edited.
-This can be useful when you have a client who likes all of their reports with particular settings.
-Or, you can use a saved profile as the baseline for a new profile.
+This can be useful when you have a client who likes all their reports a particular way.
+You can also use a saved profile as the baseline for a new profile.